 Graduating Year 1987

-Andy Teitelbaum is in his 22nd season as the head coach of the Ohio State women’s rowing team.
-As the only head coach of the Buckeyes since the program’s inception in 1995, Teitelbaum led the Scarlet and Gray to three consecutive NCAA titles (2013-15) and four straight Big Ten championships and a total of seven B1G titles overall, a conference record.
-Teitelbaum-led boats have won seven national titles and 33 conference titles in event grand finals.
-Under his guidance, Ohio State is one of only four programs to qualify for the NCAA championships for 17 consecutive seasons, joining the ranks of Brown, Princeton and Washington.
+Andy Teitelbaum enters his 25th season as the head coach of the Ohio State women’s rowing team for the 2020 season.
+As the only head coach of the Buckeyes since the program’s inception in 1995, Teitelbaum led the Scarlet and Gray to three consecutive NCAA titles (2013-15) and six straight Big Ten championships and a total of nine B1G titles overall, a conference record.
+Teitelbaum-led boats have won seven national titles and 47 conference titles in event grand finals.

-Teitelbaum, a six-time conference and five-time central-region coach of the year, has coached athletes to 42 All-America awards, including 28 first-team recognitions.
-Additionally, Teitelbaum-coached athletes have earned 69 All-Big Ten awards and 66 All-Region accolades.
+Teitelbaum, an eight-time conference and five-time central-region coach of the year, has coached athletes to 50 All-America awards, including 33 first-team recognitions.
+Additionally, Teitelbaum-coached athletes have earned 83 All-Big Ten awards and 79 All-Region accolades.